ADMehta/gmail--attachment-summarizer/README.md

 ### 5. Access the Web Interface
 - Open `index.html` in your browser for a user-friendly interface.

+## 6. Run on gmail mailbox  - Addon
+- Application is hosted on [render.com]
+- Select gmail-attachment-summarizer project and manually deploy
+- once the service is live, login to your gmail mailbox
+- click on 'summarizer' addon from ride sidebar
+- Select and email with attachment and click on 'Summarize attachment' button

 ## Usage
 - Authenticate with Gmail.
 - Select emails with attachments.